How do you start a project that's as huge, lengthy, costly, and all-consuming as a whole-house remodel?

-1. Decide to Do It Yourself or Hire Professionals
+Decide Whether to Do It Yourself or Hire Pros

 You will either hire out the work to professionals, do it yourself or some combination of the two.

 As this is a whole-house renovation, you likely will not be doing all of the work yourself.
 Even the most determined homeowner will have to call in a professional for projects like plumbing and electrical.

 Professionals range from expensive contractors to sub-contractors and handymen you find through word-of-mouth or through classified ads.
 Since not all home renovation projects are created equally, you will want to consider on a case-by-case basis whether you are capable of taking on the home renovation project yourself or whether you wish to hire professionals.

 It's good to know, though, that one way to reduce costs in contractor-driven remodels is to take on some of the projects yourself.
-Contractors don't especially like using subs other than their "own people."
-But if that "other person" is you, and your piece doesn't impact the remodel's progress, they should be amenable (suggestion: save your piece for the last, such as painting the kitchen).
+Contractors prefer to use sub-contractors that they have worked with and feel comfortable with.
+But if you stay out of the way and your piece doesn't impact the remodel's progress, they should be amenable.

 Consider the Resale Value